jack-van-holland/ProfessorDriver/README.md

+# Demo Branch

+This branch has a frontend with pre-populated data for a demo of the app.
+Sign in/sign up and drive log still connects to the, but drives and reports are only frontend, demo versions.

 # ProfessorDriver

 Professor Driver is an app that tracks teenage driver’s driving behavior, providing feedback and evaluation to them and their parents to allow them to learn more safely and effectively.
 The app will use a smartphone’s built-in hardware devices, including GPS, accelerometers, and gyroscopes to detect dangerous driving habits including hard braking, speeding, excessive acceleration, and taking corners too quickly.
 The app will also help keep parents informed of any patterns of unsafe behavior to help guide their children to secure habits.
 However, rather than a simple risk assessment or monitoring tool, Professor Driver is an educational tool that provides supplemental feedback and support for a learning driver, designed scientifically with teenage psychology in mind.
 Students will be able to engage in self-reflection, examine their progress over time or compared with other drivers, and achieve the driving goals that they set.